sydevs/WeMeditate/README.md

 # Getting Started

+## Prerequisites

+- Postgres (for MacOS, Use `brew install postgresql` or [Postgres.app](https://postgresapp.com)), for windows you can try the [official installer](https://www.postgresql.org/download/windows/).
+- ImageMagick (`brew install imagemagick` on MacOS)
+- FFMPEG (`brew install ffmpeg` on MacOS)
+- The correct version of Ruby (specified via `.ruby-version`).
+Using a version manager such as [rbenv](https://github.com/rbenv/rbenv) is recommended.
+Otherwise you may follow instructions on [the official Ruby install page](https://www.ruby-lang.org/en/documentation/installation/).
+- The correct version of Node and yarn (specified via `package.json`).

 ## Setup
-- Install Postgres on your computer (for Mac, I recommend [Postgress.app](https://postgresapp.com)), for windows you can try the [official installer](https://www.postgresql.org/download/windows/).
-- You may need to [install Ruby](https://www.ruby-lang.org/en/documentation/installation/) if your computer does not already have it installed.

 - Clone this repository
+- Run `bundle` to install dependencies
+- Run `yarn` to install frontend dependencies
+- Ensure you have required ENV variables configured in `.env.development.local` (eg. `VIMEO_ACCESS_KEY`)
 - Run `rails db:setup` to create and populate the database.
+- Run `bin/webpack` to build frontend packages
 - Run `rails server` to run the server.

 Once the server is running you should be able to can access these urls